Have questions about how alimony works in Florida? We cover everything you need to know about alimony in FL here.

 The party seeking rehabilitative alimony must present a "rehabilitative plan" to the court for review to get this type of alimony.

-Durational support is awarded in cases where the recipient spouse doesn't qualify for permanent alimony but needs financial assistance for a period of time following the divorce.
+Durational support is awarded in cases where the recipient spouse needs financial assistance for a period of time following the divorce.

 This type of alimony is awarded for a definite amount of time but cannot last longer than the marriage.
 For example, your alimony award cannot exceed five years if you were married for five years.